JL710/iced-guide/src/README.md

 # Welcome to the unofficial iced-rs guide

 Iced is an Open Source GUI library written in rust to create beautiful and minimal cross platform applications.
-It leverages the power of Google's [Skia](https://skia.org/) (via [tiny-skia](https://github.com/RazrFalcon/tiny-skia)) and wGPU to render beautiful UI while maintaining clean and maintainable code by using the ELM (or MVU) architecture.
+It leverages the power of Google's [Skia](https://skia.org/) (via [tiny-skia](https://github.com/RazrFalcon/tiny-skia)) for software rendering and wGPU for hardware rendering.
+It can render beautiful UI while maintaining clean and maintainable code by using the ELM (or MVU) architecture.

 Iced focuses on Simplicity and type-safety so that you can concenterate on your implementation without any framework specific distractions.